 Being a natural substance, melatonin is an excellent choice for pet owners looking to avoid synthetic medicines such as the diphenhydramine formulation of Benadryl that can also be used for insomnia relief.

 Though still considered ‘experimental’, melatonin appears to be as safe for dogs as it is for humans with the appropriate dosage.
-However, as with any supplement, make sure you purchase a quality brand that doesn’t contain unnecessary fillers or potentially harmful substances.
+However, as with any supplement, make sure you purchase a quality brand of melatonin that doesn’t contain unnecessary fillers or potentially harmful substances.
 For example, xylitol, an artificial sweetener that is toxic to dogs, can be found in some OTC melatonin products.

 Melatonin supplements are available in several forms including tablet, powder, capsule, and liquid that can be administered directly or incorporated into pet food.
 The regular tablet form is recommended for dogs.
 It can be administered on a regular basis or whenever your dog exhibits signs of fear, anxiety, or panic.